lumina-desktop/lumina-docs/luminaconfig.rst

 .. figure:: images/lumina17e.png
    :scale: 100%

-   : Theme settings, Desktop Tab
+   : Desktop Theme settings

-It is possible to create personalized theme templates or color schemes by clicking :guilabel:`Edit` next to those options and changing the settings as necessary. :numref:`Figure %s <lumina18>` shows an example of clicking :guilabel:`Edit` with the :guilabel:`Glass (System)` theme template selected.
-This action opened the :guilabel:`Theme Editor` and the user has clicked the color selector (dropper icon) in the upper right corner.
-Select an item in this menu to edit the template controlling the selection by changing the values in the theme editor box.
+It is possible to create personalized theme templates or color schemes by clicking :guilabel:`Edit` next to those options and changing the settings as necessary. :numref:`Figure %s <lumina18>` shows an example of clicking :guilabel:`Edit` on the :guilabel:`Glass (System)` theme template.
+The :guilabel:`Theme Editor` opens and the user clicks the color selector (:guilabel:`dropper` icon) in the upper right corner.
+Selecting an item in this menu edits the template by changing the values in the theme editor box.

 .. note:: Theme templates are written as
    `Qt stylesheets <http://doc.qt.io/qt-5/stylesheet.html>`_.
 Scripting experience is helpful when configuring a theme.

-After making any changes, click :guilabel:`Save` to save the theme without closing the editor, or click :guilabel:`Apply`, which both saves the theme and closes the editor.
+When making changes, be sure to click :guilabel:`Save` to save the theme without closing the editor, or click :guilabel:`Apply`, which both saves the theme and closes the editor.